-The World Health Organization revealed new numbers to vision impairment in October 2018.
+The World Health Organization revealed new figures for vision impairment in October 2018.
 Globally, it is estimated that approximately 1.3 billion people live with some form of vision impairment.
-Regarding distance vision, 188 million people have mild vision impairment, 217 million have moderate to severe vision impairment, and 36 million people are blind.1
+Regarding distance vision, 188 million people have mild vision impairment, 217 million have moderate to severe vision impairment, and 36 million people are blind.
+(World Health Organization)

-This huge number of people is dependent on contact lenses or glasses in order to improve their visual acuity.
-But how do you find out whether you need such visual aid?
+All these people need some kind of visual aid, typically contact lenses or glasses, to improve their vision.
+But how do you find out if you need such visual aids?
 How do you measure your eyesight?

 Monoyer's Eye Chart

-In order to measure your eyes, you can make use of an eye test.
-The first inventor of the decimal eye test was Ferdinand Monoyer.
+In order to test your eyesight, you need to take an eye test.
+The inventor of the first decimal eye test was Ferdinand Monoyer.
 The French ophthalmologist created his famous Monoyer Eye Chart in 1872 and provided a unit of measurement for the optical power of a lens, called a dioptre.
 Each row of letters in different sizes represents a different dioptre – the unit that is still in use today.

 A dioptre is a unit of measurement of the optical power of a lens or curved mirror, which is equal to the reciprocal of the focal length measured in metres (that is, 1/metres).
 It is thus a unit of reciprocal length.
 For example, a 3-dioptre lens brings parallel rays of light to focus at 1⁄3 metre.
 Optical power of the human eye is 58 D.

 Fun fact: Monoyer also inserted his name into the chart.
 Reading upwards, ignoring the last line, the letters on the left-hand side spell ‘Monoyer’, the letters on the right-hand side ‘Ferdinand’.
-Can you spot it?2
+Can you spot it?
+(Independent)

 What about the Snellen Eye Chart?

 Soon after Monoyer published his eye test, the Dutch eye doctor Herman Snellen developed a similar chart, the Snellen Eye Chart.
 The first version used abstract symbols, which were then replaced with letters.
-Unlike the previous model, it places the largest letters at the top.3
+Unlike the previous model, it placed the largest letters at the top.

-The chart consists of 10 lines of block letters, beginning with big letters on the top row.
-The size of the letters progressively decreases, allowing for more letters on each subsequent line.4
+The chart consists of 11 lines of block letters, beginning with big letters on the top row.
+The size of the letters progressively decreases, allowing for more letters on each subsequent line.
+(Very Well Health)

 The Snellen Chart is still used today to measure people’s eyes.
 During an eye exam the eye doctor will ask you to find the smallest line of text letters that you can make out, and ask you to read it.
 If you can read the bottom row of letters, your visual acuity is very good.